You have no items in your shopping cart.

 At home: The only one I have tried is the Nu-Skin Galvanic Spa and I was initially pretty impressed.
 Somehow, not enough to keep up with it and the device has been gathering dust for a couple of years.
 I think that’s because I didn’t like the supplied gel that you are supposed to use with the device.

 Best for: wrinkles and fine lines

 How it works: Laser basically works by traumatizing the skin so that it turns over cells more quickly.
 Specifically, fractional laser resurfacing technology uses narrowly spaced micro-beams of laser energy to prompt new collagen growth.

-At home: The PaloVia ($445 in the TIA shop) has FDA approval for around the eye area – although you can safely use it, as far as I can tell, on the rest of the face.
+At home: The PaloVia ($445) has FDA approval for around the eye area – although you can safely use it, as far as I can tell, on the rest of the face.
 I didn’t enjoy the sensation of being zapped or the redness that follows.
 However, we sent a batch out to reader reviewers and got raves back from Dennis, Gail and Copley.
 If you are up for it, the PaloVia works.